Xkeeper0/smb2/README.md

 * Submit a pull request!
 * You are also encouraged to visit the [Discord server](https://discord.gg/TsWMMeV) if you have any questions.

-We do not have a formal style guide yet.
-Sorry.

 ## See Also